2006 Rome municipal election

 Municipal elections were held in Rome on 28–29 May 2006 to elect the Mayor of Rome and 60 members of the City Council, as well as the nineteen presidents and more than 400 councillors of the 19 municipi in which the municipality was divided.

-The two main candidates were the incumbent left-wing Walter Veltroni and the national-conservative Minister of Agricolture Gianni Alemanno.
+The two main candidates were the incumbent left-wing Walter Veltroni and the national-conservative Minister of Agriculture Gianni Alemanno.

 As a result, the incumbent mayor Walter Veltroni was re-elected for a second five-year term by a landslide.

 Background

 In April 2006 national general election saw a narrow victory for the centre-left coalition led by Romano Prodi over the incumbent Prime Minister Silvio Berlusconi, leader of the centre-right coalition House of Freedoms.
 To prevent a possible political advantage for the centre-left coalition, Berlusconi had previously fixed the date of the general election in early April, avoiding the municipal elections (which interested Rome and many other big cities such as Milan, Naples and Turin) to take place on the same day, as it actually happened in 2001.
 Berlusconi stated this was due to his fear that good government by centre-left mayors could favour the centre-left coalition in the general election.
 The date for municipal elections was ultimately fixed by the Government for 28–29 May 2006.